grafana/loki/README.md

 ```
 ## Adopters
 Please see [ADOPTERS.md](ADOPTERS.md) for some of the organizations using Loki today.
-If you would like to add your organization to the list, please open PR to add to the list.
+If you would like to add your organization to the list, please open a PR to add it to the list.

 ## License